Albirizzu/oDCM_team8/README.md

 **Who were involved in the data collection process?**
 The data collection was done by four students from Tilburg University for the class [Online Data Collection & Management](https://odcm.hannesdatta.com/)

+## 1.5.
+Uses

+**Has the dataset been used for any tasks already?
+If so, please provide a description.**

+The dataset we created based on scraping data from the box office mojo and Imdb websites  has not been used for any tasks so far.
+The idea is to look for the impact of Covid-19 on the movie industry.
+In which we want to compare the revenues of movies across years.
+This can be done by calculating the average revenue per year, so that we can compare year by year.
+Or the dataset might be specified into more de-tail, where we only compare the revenues of the top 5 movies across the years.

+**Is there a repository that links to any or all papers or systems that use the dataset?
+If so, please provide a link or other access point**

+We used a repository on Github : https://github.com/Albirizzu/oDCM_team8.git *What (other) tasks could the dataset be used for?*
+The dataset now mainly focusses on the revenues produced per movie.
+This revenues will be compared over a couple of years to look for the impact of Covid-19.

+However, the task can be extended to analyze the growth curve of revenues made in the movie indus-try.
+Whether this effect is exponential or linear over the last couple of years.

+Also, an analysis on the effect of review ratings on the revenues can be done.
+A linear regression based on these two variables can be done to search for a correlation.

+Finally, besides the total market revenue the dataset also data on the domestic theatrical market revenue ( USA).
+Based on this data we could compare how well the USA did compared to the world in generating revenue for a movie.

+**Is there anything about the composition of the da-taset or the way it was collected and prepro-cessed/cleaned/labeled that might impact future uses?
+For example, is there anything that a future user might need to know to avoid uses that could result in unfair treat-ment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., finan-cial harms, legal risks) If so, please provide a description.
+Is there anything a future user could do to mitigate these undesirable harms?**

+The composition of the data set is now based on the top 50 movies based on their revenue.
+So this has to be kept in mind for the future, to keep the composi-tion based on the top 50 based and doesn’t change it to the top 100 or top 200.
+Also the possibilities of unforeseen errors in the initial dataset can have their effect on future users.
+As these errors might be included it will lead to un-valid con-clussions.

+**Are there tasks for which the dataset should not be used?
+If so, please provide a description**

+There are no tasks for which the dataset should not be used based on any legal or ethical concerns.